aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/nation/united-states-of-america/prayer-for-our-country-upon-the-inauguration-of-barack-hussein-obama-by-ilana-joy-streit-2009.html.md

 Then Barack Obama was elected and inaugurated as President.
 A few days after he was inaugurated, I saw a photo of him on the front page of a local newspaper.
 I felt something viscerally in that moment — that moment of promise — and this poem came as a result.

 [Financial contributions are most welcome, and support further creation and sharing of Ilana's creative work.
-Venmo to @Ilana-Streit.]
+You can see and hear more of Ilana's creative work on her <a href="https://www.patreon.com/ilanajoy">Patreon page</a>.
+Or to make a one-time contribution, <a href="https://venmo.com/u/Ilana-Streit">Venmo</a> (@Ilana-Streit).]
 </div>

 <hr />